 Now, we’re going to re-tape those vertical panels in preparation for round 2 of painting/weaving.
 As we re-tape to paint the remaining panels, we are going to to pay attention to place the tape back from the edge of your painted line by about 1/8″ or so.
 This overlap of the fresh paint with the edge of the panels we painted yesterday is what creates the “fabric” look.
 You’ll just barely be able to see these “seams” or vertical lines we’re creating with the paint.
 If you want those seams to be more dramatic and pronounced, move your blue tape back even further to about 1/4″ or whatever your think will work best for the aesthetic you’re trying to create.

 Take your time taping off the panels throughout that room, remembering to place the tape back slightly from that painted edge.
 It’s a bit time consuming to do it properly, but this step, done right, will really help your efforts turn out beautifully!

-video tutorial: re-taping/glazing & weaving part 2
+faux finish video tutorial 3: re-taping/glazing & weaving

 8. one panel at a time, glaze and weave remaining panels.